A plethystic chain rule

-Next, we want to point out that, since the operator $\D$ is a derivation on $\Rep$, as a corollary of \Cref{thm:quasi isometria} we get a recursive formula to express the product of two Schur functions as a sum of Schur functions.
+Since the operator $\D$ is a derivation on $\Rep$, as a corollary of Theorem \ref{thm:quasi isometria}, we obtain a recursive formula to express the product of two Schur functions as a sum of Schur functions.
 The resulting recursion is, however, more involved than what might be obtained by using the adjointness of a single $n\partial/\partial \power_n$ with the corresponding multiplication by $\power_n$.

-\begin{corollary} Let $\alpha$ and $\beta$ be two partitions.
-If we write $\Schur_\alpha\Schur_\beta=\sum_{\gamma}m_{\alpha,\beta}^\gamma\Schur_\gamma$, then
+\begin{corollary} Let $\lambda$ and $\mu$ be two partitions.
+If we write $\Schur_\lambda\Schur_\mu=\sum_{\nu}m_{\lambda,\mu}^\nu\Schur_\nu$, then